Tommy Edman Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

-- Braves pitchers combined to allow 148 home runs (0.9 per game), the fourth-fewest in baseball.
+- The Braves allowed the fourth-fewest home runs in baseball (148 total, 0.9 per game).

-- Dodd starts for the first time this season for the Braves.
+- Elder will start for the Braves, his first of the season.

-- The southpaw will make his MLB debut at 24 years old.
+- When he last appeared on Monday, Oct.
+3, the 23-year-old righty started the game and went five innings against the Miami Marlins.

 © 2023 Data Skrive.
 All rights reserved.